jexnator/starter-academic/content/publication/Module Linux Server/index.md

 ---
 ## {{< hl >}}<b>Get Started with Linux</b>{{< /hl >}}<br>
 In this module I will learn how to administrate servers and networks with Linux.
 Here you will find several tasks about the topic.<br>
-> Write a definition for virtualization.<br>
+> Write a definition for virtualization.

 Virtualization allows multiple resources or environments to be configured on a single hardware system.
 The different environments and resources can be referred to as virtual machines, which act independently of each other.
 Therefore you need a hypervisor.
 The hypervisor is software that manages the various VM containers.
 It divides the machine resources optimally between the different VMs.<br>

-> Complete the definition with advantages and disadvantages of virtualization.<br>
+> Complete the definition with advantages and disadvantages of virtualization.

 Advantages:<br>
 - Potenzialausschöpfung der eigenen hardware
 - Cost savings / Energy saving, because less hardware is needed